JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpImage Classes.md

 Alters a **Bitmap** object by applying a specified effect.

 ```
+FUNCTION ApplyEffect (BYVAL pEffect AS CGpEffect PTR, BYVAL roi AS RECT PTR = NULL) AS GpStatus
 FUNCTION ApplyEffect (BYVAL pEffect AS CGpEffect PTR, BYVAL roi AS RECT PTR, _
    BYVAL useAuxData AS BOOLEAN, BYVAL auxData AS ANY PTR PTR, BYVAL auxDataSize AS INT_ PTR) AS GpStatus
 ```